GsTYPO3/typo3-introduction/README.md

 made before will be lost.
 Be sure to create a proper backup if needed.

 To change the TYPO3 CMS version run `ddev reset [version]`.
-Valid versions are 10.4 or 9.5 or just their major version part.
+Valid versions are 10.4, 9.5 and 8.7 or just their major version part.

 E.g., to use the Introduction Package with TYPO3 CMS 9.5 run `ddev reset 9`.

 ## The Magic Behind the Scenes

 To simplify the usage of this demo there is a lot of magic implemented which I try to explain here.